ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 3. On the **Add services** page, locate the **Zerto** service in the **Data resiliency and migration** section and toggle its switch on.
 4. Click **Edit** to review and specify the configuration information, then click **Save**.

-If you add Zerto to a vCenter Server instance that has a VMware® ESXi™ server that is in maintenance mode, you must use the Zerto Virtual Manager (ZVM) console.
+If you add Zerto to a {{site.data.keyword.vcf-auto-short}} instance that has a VMware® ESXi™ server that is in maintenance mode, you must use the Zerto Virtual Manager (ZVM) console.
 Use the pre-populated Zerto Virtual Replication Appliance (VRA) IP address to manually deploy the VRA virtual machine (VM).
 {: important}

 ## Considerations for ordering Zerto